-2. We don’t know how to get our diversity back!
+We don’t know how to get our diversity back.

 Dysbiosis can result from faulty digestion, in any part of your GI system.
 Let’s break this down . .

 Most of you don’t chew enough.
 Seriously.
-Do you eat while mutli-tasking, swallowing large chunks of food before it’s nicely mixed with your saliva into a more liquid form?
-If so, that food is going to sit and ferment in your gut, and overfeed pathogenic bacteria.
-It also puts more work on your . . .
+For instance, do you multitask while you eat, swallowing large chunks of food before thoroughly mixing it with your saliva?
+If so, then this food sits and ferments in your gut, which causes problems.
+Furthermore, it puts more work on your. . .

-It has to work really hard to break down food that isn’t chewed well.
+Your stomach has to work really hard to break down food that isn’t chewed well!
 It has to kick into gear and make acid and pepsin to break down protein and kill harmful bacteria.
-Without this, food sits and ferments in your stomach, and bubbles up to create reflux – that sour taste, heartburn, or even wheezing.
-Then you take acid blockers which are meant to be used only for two weeks tops.
-The suppression of acid makes your food ferment longer, and changes the pH of your stomach contents.
+Without this, food sits and ferments in your stomach, and bubbles up to create reflux – that sour taste.
+So you take acid blockers which are meant to be used for two weeks tops.
+The suppression of acid makes your food ferment longer and changes the pH of your stomach contents.
 This means you won’t absorb many minerals and vitamins that need an acidic pH, and malnutrition starts.
 Yes, malnutrition in well-fed countries.
 The food “bolus” continues down at the wrong pH into your small intestine where it meets your . . .

-These guys get secreted into your small intestine only if the pH is right, then your pancreas secretes enzymes.
-However, if food enters your small intestine at the wrong pH from low stomach acid or acid suppression, your pancreas misses the signal.
+If your small intestine pH is right, then your pancreas secretes enzymes.
+However, if food enters your small intestine at the wrong pH (from low stomach acid or acid suppression), as a consequence your pancreas misses the signal.
 The other organs that miss the signal are your . . .

 Liver and gallbladder:

 How fast or slow are your intestines moving?
 Slow motility means bacteria can ferment and overgrow.
 Fast motility means bacteria don’t get a chance to populate and do their good deeds for you.

 How to test for dysbiosis

-- Gut is inflamed, and if so, to what degree.
+- Gut lining is inflamed, and to what degree.

 - Bile system is effectively breaking down fat.